sagemath/trac_to_gh/Issue 575.md

 # Issue 575: make building SAGE on cygwin stop fast and clean

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/575

 Original creator: was